South Dakota v. Dole

 Facts

-A South Dakota law permitted persons age nineteen or older to buy beer containing up to 3.2% alcohol.
-In 1984, Congress passed 23 U.S.C. §158, which directed the Secretary of Transportation, Dole (defendant), to withhold up to five percent of federal highway funds otherwise available to states in which state laws permitted persons under the age of twenty-one to purchase alcohol.
-South Dakota (plaintiff) sued Dole and the United States government in federal district court seeking a declaratory judgment that Section 158 violated constitutional limits on Congress’s spending power and the Twenty-First Amendment of the United States Constitution.
-The district court ruled that Congress acted constitutionally, and the court of appeals affirmed.
+A law in South Dakota (plaintiff) allowed people over the age of 19 to buy beer containing up to 3.2 percent alcohol.
+In 1984, Congress passed a federal law directing the secretary of transportation, Elizabeth Dole (defendant), to withhold up to 5 percent of a state's federal highway-safety funds if the state allowed people under the age of 21 to buy alcohol.
+South Dakota sued Dole and the United States government in federal district court, seeking a declaration that the law was unconstitutional because it violated (1) the limits on Congress’s spending power and (2) the Twenty-First Amendment (which repealed prohibition).
+The district court ruled that the federal law was constitutional, and the court of appeals affirmed.
 The United States Supreme Court granted certiorari.

 Rule of Law